Joshi425/minecraft-exporter/README.md

 to use it mount your world to /world in the container

-rcon connection only works on forge servers, it only executes `forge tps` to get tps and tick time informations
+rcon connection is used to get online Players
+On Forge Servers enable FORGE_SERVER to get tps information

 to enable rcon on your minecraft server add the following to the server.properties file: